vivek-msn/Think-Slider/README.md

 Once the plugin is activated, follow these steps to create and display a slider:

-1. Navigate to Think Slider > Add New Slider in your WordPress admin panel.
+1. Navigate to MV Slider > Add New Slider in your WordPress admin panel.
 2. Give your slider a name and configure its settings, including style settings, Bullet buttons, Custom Text, and more etc.
 3. Save your slider.
 4. Copy the shortcode provided for your slider.